-Replacing a BBQ igniter is two of my favourite things – cheap and easy.
-Plus of course, there’s nothing more satisfying than a push button so when it’s broken, life gets a little big sadder.
+Replacing a grill igniter is two of my favourite things – cheap and easy.
+Plus of course, there’s nothing more satisfying than a push button to start ANYTHING.
+So when it’s broken, life gets a little bit sadder.

 If you like grilling you HAVE to try this Indian Street Corn.
 It’s basically as life changing as being able to start your BBQ with the push of a button.

 Make this one of those little start of summer jobs like washing the patio furniture or building up a flip flop toe callous.
 Fix it now and u can click start your way through grilling season.